alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

-## 07/xx/22 -  Eric Smith -     Version 4.0.6
+## 07/04/22 -  Eric Smith -     Version 4.0.6
 **Updates:**
 -   Enabled the new Virtual Rendering attributes to ensure smooth scrolling (New in Summer '22)
--   Added support for Enhanced Domain when running in a Sandbox or in the Flow Builder
+-   Added link support for Enhanced Domain orgs when running in a Sandbox or in the Flow Builder

 **Bug Fixes:**
--   Fixed the ability to edit date values when the column is using Type Attributes
+-   Fixed the ability to edit date values when date columns are using Type Attributes

 ## 05/22/22 -  Eric Smith -     Version 4.0.5
 **Updates:**